Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 # Notes

 ## Line Endings
-* If you are writing macros in a windows OS, set the EOL to be Linux-style (LF only).
+If you are writing macros in a windows OS, set the EOL to be Linux-style (LF only).
 Windows default (CR LF) written macros work, but in some versions of RRF error messages count the CR and LF as two lines, so all line numbers were multiplied by 2.

+## Indentation of comments

+From RepRapFirmware 3.6.0, the indentation of comment lines in meta GCode is no longer significant.
+This could cause the meaning of a sequence of commands to change, if a comment line was indented less than the previous command and the macro relied on that signifying the end of a block.

 ## daemon.g